mechmotum/skijumpdesign/joss-paper/paper.md

 approach to jump design, in part due to questions of feasibility, but also because of the somewhat ponderous and complex calculations required.
-Some recent efforts have been made to develop numerical software to automate these calculations [@Levy 2015] that also embodies graphical user interfaces but these have relied on proprietary, closed-source tools and programming environments (MATLAB).
+Some recent efforts have been made to develop numerical software to automate these calculations [@Levy2015] that also embodies graphical user interfaces but these have relied on proprietary, closed-source tools and programming environments (MATLAB).
 The present open source library and online application "skijumpdesign" implemented in Python removes these restrictions and promises to make the design method more widely available to the skiing industry.

-The present online application, located at http://skijjumpdesign.herokuapp.com, allows a relatively unskilled user (e.g. a terrain park manager at a ski resort) to design a ski jump composed of three sections: the approach, landing surface and landing transition by inputting through sliders four independent
+The present online application, accessed at http://skijjumpdesign.herokuapp.com, allows a relatively unskilled user (e.g. a terrain park manager at a ski resort) to design a ski jump composed of three sections: the approach, landing surface and landing transition by inputting through sliders four independent